KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 They will see a table of both mortgages and transactions with identifying information so that they can remove exactly what they want to remove.
  > ![wireframe_delete_data](wireframe_removing_data.png)
 <br><br>**User account icon**:
-When user clicks the user icon on the top right page then a pop up window will appear for user to update their account information.
+ When a user clicks the user icon on the top right page, then a pop-up window will appear for user to update their account information.
 > ![wireframe_user_popup_window](wireframe_user_popup_window.png)
 <br><br>**User account settings**:
 The username will display as default and user can change password.